Lamar Odom

-Lamar Joseph Odom (born November 6, 1979) is an American former professional basketball player.
-As a member of the Los Angeles Lakers in the National Basketball Association (NBA), he won championships in 2009 and 2010 and was named the NBA Sixth Man of the Year in 2011.
+Lamar Joseph Odom (born November 6, 1979) is an American former professional basketball player who played for four teams during his 14-year career in the National Basketball Association (NBA), and won back-to-back championships in 2009 and 2010 with the Los Angeles Lakers.
+He was also named NBA Sixth Man of the Year in 2011.

 In high school, Odom received national player of the year honors from Parade in 1997.
 He played college basketball for the University of Rhode Island, earning all-conference honors during his only season in the Atlantic 10 Conference before turning professional.
 The Los Angeles Clippers selected Odom with the fourth overall pick in the first round of the 1999 NBA draft.
 He was named to the NBA All-Rookie Team in the following year; it was during his four seasons with the Clippers, however, that he was twice suspended for violating the league's anti-drug policy.
 As a restricted free agent, he then signed with the Miami Heat, where he played the 2003–04 season before being traded to the Lakers.
 Odom spent seven seasons with the Lakers, who traded him to the Dallas Mavericks in 2011.
 After the move, his career declined.
 He was traded back to the Clippers in 2012 and played briefly in Spain in 2014.

 Odom played on the United States national team, winning a bronze medal in the Olympics in 2004 and a gold medal in the FIBA World Championship (later known as the World Cup) in 2010.

 Odom was married to Khloé Kardashian from 2009 to 2016.
 During their marriage, Odom made several appearances on the reality television show Keeping Up with the Kardashians.
 He and Kardashian also had their own reality series, Khloé & Lamar.
 In October 2015, Odom was hospitalized in a comatose state after being discovered unconscious in a Nevada brothel.
 He later sought treatment for drug and alcohol addiction.